AliAghawani/Analyzing-Customer-Churn-Databel/README.md

 📊 Analyzing Customer Churn for Databel

-📌 Project Overview
+📌 Project Overview:

 This project is part of my learning journey on DataCamp, where I analyzed customer churn for a fictitious telecom provider, Databel.
 The dataset includes 6,687 customers with 29 different features, and the goal was to understand why customers are leaving the company.

-🔍 Key Insights
+🔍 Key Insights:

 Churn Rate: 27% (~1,796 customers left the company)